Lourdes-Mulkern/biot74000-portfolio/_pages/toolkit.md

 ---

-### Computational Tools
+## Computational Tools

 ### RStudio

-**Use example:** used to do basic math functions, as well as follow a pre-made script to interpret data sets.
+**Use example:** Preform detail analysis of a data set and produce useable data charts for visual comparison of a variety of types of graphs.
+Learned how to change formatting and colour schemes.

-**Strengths / limitations:** excellent for reproducing the same outcome form a variety of data sets by following a script.
+**Strengths / limitations:** excellent for reproducing the same outcome from a variety of data sets by following a script.

+---

+## Specific Applications in Biotechnology

+### Biomanufacturing and Synthetic Biology
+**Use example:** What type of construct are you designing, do you have a clean cell line to work with, what is your expected outcome

+**Strengths / limitations:** Data: what type of plasmid you need and what host organism you are working with.
+Types of resistance and size capacity of your vector.
 <!--
   Add more categories and entries by copying the pattern above.
   Aim for a toolkit that reads like notes a working professional would keep.